 Paris: Jean-Luc Nion and François Didot, 1722 [vols.
 1-3]; 1721 [vol. 4].
 Four volumes.
-Titles in red and black. ,10,15-370,; ,356,; ,310,; ,271,pp., with errors in pagination as issued.
-Frontispiece additional engraved title by I.B.
-Scotin, twenty-eight engraved plates and maps (twelve folding), including a double-sided plate of music.
+Titlepages in red and black. ,10,15-370,; ,356,; ,310,; ,271,pp., with errors in pagination as issued, plus engraved titlepage in volume one by I.B.
+Scotin and twenty-eight engraved plates and maps (twelve folding), including a double-sided plate of music.
 12mo.
 Contemporary mottled calf, spines gilt, all edges stained red.
-Corners, spine extremities and edges slightly worn.
-Unobtrusive ownership inscription on titlepages, bookplate on front pastedowns.
+Corners, spine extremities, and edges slightly worn.
+Unobtrusive ownership inscription on each titlepage, bookplate on each front pastedown in all four volumes.
 Very good.
 Item #WRCAM50440A

 Rare first edition of an important illustrated contemporary history of the Indian nations in Canada and their relations with the French, including among the earliest printed views in Canada.

 Claude-Charles Le Roy de la Potherie, also called Bacqueville de la Potherie, arrived in New France in 1698 as comptroller of the Marine and of the fortifications in Canada.
 His work, published some twenty years before Charlevoix's great history, provides an eyewitness account and historical record of the region.
 "Bacqueville's account is in the form of letters, one of them describing the Cartier expedition and summarizing the next century and a half, but the history is mostly of the administrations of Frontenac, De la Barre, and Denonville, and as such is a contemporary account of that great period.
 The work contains much on the relations of New France with the English colonies and with the Indians" - Streeter.